Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 ## Configure color&dash;swatch variant option

-Configure the color-swatch variant option for the *BigCommerce* products for which the options provided in the driver settings are not suitable.
+Configure the color-swatch variant option for the *BigCommerce* products for which the options provided in the connection settings are not suitable.
-A color-swatch option in *BigCommerce* is an option with which the customers can select a color combination in the *BigCommerce* storefront.
+A color-swatch option in *BigCommerce* is an option with which the store customers can select a color combination in the *BigCommerce* storefront.
 For example, you want to offer T-shirts that are available with the color combinations black/white, white/green, and black/green. *BigCommerce* supports up to three colors per color swatch value.

 Configure the color-swatch option for the *BigCommerce* products for which the options provided in the driver settings are not suitable for a certain attribute.
 For detailed information on the standard selection options, see [Configure BigCommerce connection](../Integration/01_ManageBigCommerceConnection.md#configure-bigcommerce-connection).